Mayer-04/logica-go/articulos/pointers.md

 This will print the value stored at the memory address pointed to by ptr.

-## Modifying Value through a Pointer
+## Modifying value through a pointer

 Pointers allow you to indirectly modify the value of a variable by accessing the memory address of that variable.